PoCo: Agentic Proof-of-Concept Exploit Generation for Smart Contracts: Introduction

 Smart contracts operate in an extremely adversarial environment.
 As of October 2025, on-chain exploits have resulted in approximately \$15 billion in losses~\cite{defillama_hacks}.
 With new exploits emerging daily, there is an urgent need to prevent vulnerable contracts from being deployed.
 If they are deployed, they will be exploited.

 The smart contract lifecycle typically comprises four stages \cite{lifecycle2025}: (1) development and testing, (2) security auditing, (3) deployment, and (4) monitoring.
 Security auditing involves third-party experts assessing the smart contract code through careful manual and tool-supported analysis, and reporting vulnerabilities to the smart contract development team.
-They are essential for ensuring a project’s reliability and security.
-However, audits are often constrained by limited budgets and tight timelines.
+Audits are essential for ensuring a project’s reliability and security, yet limited budgets and tight timelines often constrain them.

 When writing an audit, it is a best practice to report a clear description of the vulnerability, an impact assessment, and a proof-of-concept (PoC) exploit~\cite{immunefiPocGuidelines2024}.
 A PoC demonstrates that the reported issue can produce harmful behavior, such as asset loss or protocol malfunction.

 PoCs are critical: for auditors, they provide verifiable evidence of a vulnerability; for developers, they serve as actionable test cases to reproduce and fix the issue; and for stakeholders, they offer clear evidence for risk assessment and prioritization.

-There has been little work on automated exploit generation \cite{teether,maian,flashsyn2024,foray2024,Han2025AutomatedMakers}.
-Most existing tools focus on post-deployment exploits and produce transaction sequences rather than source-code PoCs suitable for audits.
-To our knowledge, there are only two prior works, by Gervais et al. \cite{gervais2025ai}, and Xiao et al. \cite{xiao2025prompt2pwn}, which explore PoC generation applicable to audits.
-In this work, we address the problem of generating PoC exploits for audit reports.
-By reducing the cost and time of PoCs, more vulnerabilities will be prioritized appropriately and mitigated.

-This paper introduces \tool, an agentic framework that generates PoC exploits from auditor-written natural-language descriptions of vulnerabilities. \tool accepts as input (1) the target smart contract under audit, (2) a vulnerability annotation written by the auditor. \tool produces as output an executable PoC exploit which is ready to be included in an audit deliverable.
-For auditors, \tool gives PoC at a low cost, to serve as verifiable evidence of the strength of their vulnerability.
-For protocol developers, \tool's PoC are concrete, executable test cases that precisely demonstrate how to reproduce the vulnerability, greatly reducing the time to write a vulnerability mitigation patch. \tool's design is a state-of-the-art agentic loop, combining full autonomy and domain-specific tools related to smart contract development.
-We use \tool with three frontier LLMs: Claude Sonnet, OpenAI o3 and \glm.
+Despite their critical role, manually creating PoCs is time-consuming and error-prone, often constrained by tight audit schedules \cite{Feist2023EvaluatingBlockchainSecurityMaturity}.
+Previous work on automating this process generates blockchain transaction sequences~\cite{teether, maian, foray2024, flashsyn2024, wei2025veriexploit} rather than executable tests, focuses solely on vulnerabilities with direct monetary extraction~\cite{gervais2025ai}, or generates exploits based on a fixed pipeline~\cite{xiao2025prompt2pwn} that cannot adapt to real-world smart contract software projects.
+The problem we address in this paper is the automated generation of PoCs from high-level textual descriptions.